 Return attention to the classroom gradually.
 Proceed in reverse order of how you left, but in less detail.

 Now, say goodbye to Sinclair.
 Remember that you can return any time you want.
 You can remember anything you want that happened here.
 Once Sinclair turns and walks down the path, notice the flower, its shape and color.
 Pause.
 Then return your attention to your breath.
 With each breath you will be more and more aware of the room and the people around you.
 Your awareness will return fully to your body.
 Feel its weight on the chair or your hands on the table.
 Can you hear the music?
 Other people in the room?
 Pause.
 Move your fingers.
 Your toes.
 As you take a deep breath, gradually sit up.
 Open your eyes.
 Stretch.
 Notice the room and how it feels to be here.

-Eventually, you will be able to simply ask the students to relax, close their eyes, settle down.
+Eventually, you will be able to simply ask the students to relax, close their eyes if they chose or focus on the table top, settle down.
 Do the warm up exercise, then go to the visualization that ties to your class material.
 After the exercise, always process the experience with a journal prompt or a small group or whole group discussion.
 The processing will hopefully lead right into the heart of the lesson.

 How was that?
 Were you relaxed?
 Did a flower come to you?
 Share with us the name and color of the flower.
 Did you learn anything about Sinclair?
 Name one thing.